ovh/docs/pages/web/emails/diagnostic_headers/guide.en-gb.md

 Received-SPF: Pass (mailfrom) identity=mailfrom; client-ip=000.11.222.33; helo=mail-smtp-001.domain.ovh; envelope-from=john@mydomain.ovh receiver=robert@hisdomain.ovh
 </code></pre>

-- The `X-` fields are custom fields, they serve as complements to the standard fields.
+- The `X-` fields are custom fields.
+They serve as complements to the standard fields.
 They are implemented by the servers that the emails pass through.

 <pre class="console"><code>
 X-OVH-Remote: 000.11.222.33 (mail-smtp-001.domain.ovh)